-Choose an expedition early in the season and you will be taking a calculated risk: that the season ice has melted enough to allow your ship unrestricted access to its ports of call.
-Yet with this exciting conundrum comes a myriad of rewards.
+Choose an expedition early in the season and you will be taking a calculated risk: that the sea ice has melted enough to allow your ship unrestricted access to its ports of call.
+Yet, with this exciting conundrum comes a myriad of rewards.
 Be among the first to set foot on Antarctica and you’ll encounter pristine landing sites, with nary a footprint to be seen, anywhere.
-Alongside a distinct lack of human visitors, you will already enjoy plenty of wildlife viewing although most penguins and sea lions will not have been here long enough to cause a mess on the best landing sites on the Antarctic Peninsula.
+Alongside a distinct lack of human visitors, you will already enjoy plenty of wildlife viewing, although most penguins and sea lions will not have been here long enough to cause a mess on the best landing sites on the Antarctic Peninsula.
 Funnily enough, it’s the semi-aquatic wildlife that can make the biggest mess on landing sites on the Antarctica Peninsula because even though you can’t relieve yourself on land, they sure can and do, en masse.
 Hey, this is their playground for the summer, and they have every right to do as they please down here, but travel to Antarctica at the end of the season and you will undoubtedly smell the landing sites before you even see them!

 On a pro and con basis, however, early season expeditions are awesome, especially when you consider that the ice ‘risk’ is actually quite minimal and, if anything, it offers the chance to see the biggest icebergs of the whole season.

 If you look at a typical image of the extent of the Antarctic winter, sea ice doesn’t generally extend past the top of the Antarctica peninsula (the part of Antarctica that extends up towards Argentina).
 This is the region where most Antarctica Cruises visit.
-As a result, it’s very unlikely that you’d not be able to get to the Antarctica peninsula at all at the start of the season (which is still a good three or more months after the winter equinox).
+As a result, it’s very unlikely that you’d not be able to get to the Antarctic peninsula at all at the start of the season (which is still a good three or more months after the winter equinox).
 Sure, there may be a few nooks and crannies that are inaccessible, but there are so many great locations to visit on the Antarctica continent that this rarely causes too much of a problem.

 November is generally better than October, in our opinion, as you start to get penguin chicks hatching at this time.
 You’ll also enjoy longer days than you would in October.
 It probably goes without saying that the further you get into November, the more expensive the trips tend to get.